IBM/EpicTunableCheck/README.txt

 Components
 EpicTunableCheck.py3 is the master script that sets up an output file, reads in the file named Epic_Tunables_Data, and executes commands in that file.

-Epic_Tunables_Data is the file that contains the tunable names, recommended settings, and the commands to check the existing settings of the tunables.
+Epic_Tunables_Datafile is the file that contains the tunable names, recommended settings, and the commands to check the existing settings of the tunables.

 Epic_Tunables_Output.Date-Time is the output file format.